Adriftus-Studios/Gielinor-Resource/CONTRIBUTING.md

 As an always first-hand and foremost; thanks for considering contributing.

-The following is a set of guidelines for contributing to the Gielinor Project as a whole, which are hosted presently in a few locations, but primarily to be hosted within the [`[bAlcoholics organization]`](https://github.com/bAlcoholics) and within [`[my (BehrRiley) repositories]`](https://github.com/BehrRiley).
+The following is a set of guidelines for contributing to the Gielinor Project as a whole, which are hosted presently in a few locations, but primarily to be hosted within the [`[Adriftus Network organization]`](https://github.com/Adriftus-Network).

 :taco: Table Of Contents